seamus dubhghaill

 First Meeting of Oscar Wilde & Walt Whitman

-Wilde’s mother had purchased a copy of Whitman’s Leaves of Grass in 1866 and had read passages to Oscar when he was a child.
+Wilde’s mother purchases a copy of Whitman’s Leaves of Grass in 1866 and reads passages to him when he is a child.
 It is not surprising, therefore, that Wilde seeks out Whitman when he has the opportunity to visit the United States.
-Wilde, through his friend and publisher in Philadelphia, J.M.
-Stoddart, requests that Whitman meet them for dinner in Philadelphia on the afternoon of Saturday, January 14.
+Wilde, through his friend and publisher in Philadelphia, Joseph Marshall Stoddart, requests that Whitman meet them for dinner in Philadelphia on the afternoon of Saturday, January 14.
 The ailing Whitman is not well enough to make the crossing of the Delaware River to Philadelphia.
 The meeting is then arranged to take place at Whitman’s home.

 On Wednesday, January 18, after giving his lecture in Philadelphia the previous evening, Wilde travels by ferryboat across the river to visit Whitman.
 The two poets spend two hours together in a pleasant discussion over wine and milk punch.